dominikh/go-tools/staticcheck/README.md

 - `sync.WaitGroup` - Checks that wait groups aren't copied when being passed to functions.
 - Dont use an empty `for {}` as it will spin.
+- Don't use `defer` in a loop that will never finish.
 ## Examples

 ```